Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 ## Think more, type less

 [Bill Atkinson](https://en.wikipedia.org/wiki/Bill_Atkinson), one of the main contributors to Apple's GUI, once reported his accomplishment as `"... deleted more than 21,000 lines of code..."`.
 As a result, the code ran much faster.
-Most importantly, the nice round cornered rectangular GUI objects that Apple pioneered was achieved after minor tweaks in the remaining code.
+Most importantly, the nice rounded rectangular GUI objects that Apple pioneered was achieved after minor tweaks in the remaining code.
 Although what Bill did is more of an exception than norm, it teaches us something very important - programming has as much relation with typing, as mathematics has with chalk or pencil.

 At it's core, programming involves the following steps:
   1. __What's the problem?__ - Given a problem, translate the vague requirements into concrete statements, which is essentially defining the problem with precision.
 The difficulty involved in this step is often under-appreciated.
 For industry problems, this is perhaps the most difficult steps that require tonnes of experience.